bihealth/NeatMS/docs/first-steps/data-format.md

 * Raw data files in mzML format.
 * One feature table file in .csv format (multiple if peaks are not aligned).

-> *Update, form version 0.7 aligned peaks are also supported with XCMS.
+> *Update, from version 0.7 aligned peaks are also supported with XCMS.
 See Feature table export from XCMS for more information.*

 ## Raw data in mzML